-The Master of Business Administration (M.B.A.) program provides students with the managerial, organizational, and strategic skills and the information necessary to equip them to become world leaders in the global business environment.
-The MBA program covers business concepts in management, marketing, human resources, finance, analytics, and informational technology that will enable students to launch their professional careers and advance their current business aspirations.
-Program graduates walk away with an understanding and ability to handle complex situations in today's global business settings.
+The Master of Business Administration (M.B.A.) program provides students with the managerial, organizational, and strategic skills and the information necessary to become world leaders in the global business environment.
+The MBA program covers concepts in business management, marketing, human resources, finance, analytics, and informational technology.
+Students will be prepared at graduation with an understanding and ability to handle complex situations in today's global business settings and to launch professional careers.